MCDevKit/cmcc-docs/json-templating-engine/math-functions/pi.md

 # pi

-Returns the closest number to *pi*.
+Returns the closest number to pi.